 The key statement begins with an identifying string, the name of the key.
-The statement has two clauses. algorithm identifies the authentication algorithm for rndc to use; currently only HMAC-MD5 (for compatibility), HMAC-SHA1, HMAC-SHA224, HMAC-SHA256 (default), HMAC-SHA384 and HMAC-SHA512 are supported.
-This is followed by a secret clause which contains the base-64 encoding of the algorithm's authentication key.
+The statement has two clauses. algorithm identifies the encryption algorithm for rndc to use; currently only HMAC-MD5 is supported.
+This is followed by a secret clause which contains the base-64 encoding of the algorithm's encryption key.
 The base-64 string is enclosed in double quotes.